Continuity Is a Runtime Problem

 The system notices too.

-This eventually produced one of the few architectural rules that survived every refactor:
+This eventually produced one of the few architectural rules that survived every runtime refactor:

 That principle quietly stabilized almost everything.